rtbo/dopamine/tests_e2e/ReadMe.md

 Ad-hoc test framework where each test is described in a *.test file

-Each test define a DOP command to be run and make some assertions (EXPECT_*).
+Each test defines a sandbox environment and a set of commands to be run with test assertions (EXPECT_*).

 ## *.test format

 The test file format consist of entries in the form `KEY=VALUE`.
 There can be one entry per line.
-Lines starting with `#` are ignored and can be used for comments.
+Empty lines and lines starting with `#` are ignored.

+There are 2 sections in a test file.
+The first is the sandbox definition and the second are the tests.
+The sandbox consists at least of the `RECIPE` instruction.
+Each test starts with the `CMD` instruction and goes to the next `CMD` or end of file.
+Each command is run in sequence in the same sandbox and assertions refer to the result of the previous `CMD`.

 ## Sandbox

 Each test is run in a sandboxed environment.
-The sandbox system does its best to run the tests in isolation from the system, but is not a virual machine.
+The sandbox system does its best to run the tests in isolation from the system, but is not a virual machine neither a container.
 It require some tools to be present on the system, as well as a running PostgreSQL instance.
 Depending on the tools installed and their version, the test results may differ.